andresbonil/cytosim/doc/outreach/installation1.md

 - `config1.cym`: Self-organization of microtubules driven by bivalent motors
 - `config2.cym`: A beating flagella
 - `config3.cym`: contraction of a network of flexible filaments
-- `config4.cym`: a fast-running 3D simulation of ring formation in Platelet

 The names of the objects in the 5 scenario were uniformized, such that the command can be the same.
 This means for instance that the motor is always defined as `motor`, and the couple is called `complex`, etc.
 Except for the last model, they were all 2D simulations and used the same executable.